Local compilation

 2. Choose your hardware and install the target

 RMK firmware runs on microcontrollers.
 By using Embassy as the runtime, RMK supports many series of microcontrollers, such as stm32, nrf52 and rp2040.
-Choose one of the supported microcontroller makes your journey of RMK much easier.
-In RMK repo, there are many examples, microcontrollers in examples are safe options.
+Choosing one of the supported microcontrollers makes your journey of RMK much easier.
+In the RMK repo, there are many examples.
+The microcontrollers in the examples are safe options.
 If you're using other microcontrollers, make sure your microcontroller supports Embassy.

-Different microcontrollers with different architectures may have different compilation targets, if you're using ARM Cortex-M microcontrollers, here is a simple target list.
+Different microcontrollers with different architectures may have different compilation targets.
+In case you're using ARM Cortex-M microcontrollers, here is a simple target list.

 For example, rp2040 is a Cortex-M0+ microcontroller, it's compilation target is thumbv6m-none-eabi.
 Use rustup target add command to install it: